 “Then what are you!?”
 I screamed.

 My father blinked at me.
 “I am your-“

 “No you’re not, you fool.
 I’m not just an orphan,” I said, growing even more heated.
 “I’m an orphan that never knew his parents!”

 “You’re just a figment of my imagination.
 Something I created for myself.
 You are a lie, but I did not create you to lie to me.
 I don’t need you to tell me that I did something good to feel better about myself.
 I’m fine with knowing the truth.
 I don’t care.
 I don’t care about the templar or any of her wishes to do good.
 I helped her today on a whim.
 Because it was amusing to me, and that’s it.
 It’s the same reason I created you.
 But now I’m done with you.”

 But I didn’t.
 I waved him off, and my imaginary father vanished into nothingness.

 Then I woke up.
 It was still dark outside my window.
-I stared through it at the stars for a long moment.
+I stared through the glass at the stars for a long moment.
 My mind was filled with dark thoughts, and I had difficulty falling asleep again.

-Judging by the color of the night sky, I still had four hours to sleep before Charm would wake me.
-I tossed and turned in my bed for at least an hour before I remembered something extremely important.
+Judging by the color of the night sky, I still had a few hours before Charm would wake me.
+I tossed and turned in my bed for a long time before I remembered something extremely important.